 The Institution of Civil Engineers (ICE) is a registered charity (no. 210252; no. SC038629 [Scotland]) that strives to promote and progress civil engineering.
-We believe that civil engineers are "at the heart of society, delivering sustainable development through knowledge, skills and professional expertise."

 ICE was founded in 1818 by a small group of idealistic young men.
 We were granted a royal charter in 1828 where we declared that our aim was to "foster and promote the art and science of civil engineering".
 That is still our aim today.
-Now the number of members has grown, and ICE represents nearly 80,000 members worldwide.
-You can read more about ICE's rich history here.
+Now the number of members has grown, and ICE represents around 80,000 members worldwide.
+You can read more about ICE's history here.

 In short, we help civil engineers to shape the world

 We do this by:

 - Being a qualifying body - providing an internationally recognised civil engineering qualification

 - Being a centre of excellence for civil engineering knowledge

 - Promoting the civil engineering profession by ensuring that everyone understands the positive impact that civil engineers have on society